-These items aren’t a huge differentiator, but are a minimum to expect when buying an engagement ring in 2021.
+These items aren’t a huge differentiator, but they’re a a bare minimum I expect to see when buying an engagement ring in 2022.

 There are other service guarantees etc available too (you can see them all here), but these are the key things that should mean that you can buy with confidence that Brilliant Earth are going to stand behind their workmanship and allow you the flexibility to change something if you need to (within a reasonable time-frame).

 One thing that I would recommend when buying from Brilliant Earth (or any jeweler that is custom-building a ring for you), is to allow enough time between when you order and when you plan to receive the ring.

 When selecting your ring, you are provided with an estimate of when it will ship: